-In July 2018, DPR submitted the California Neonicotinoid Risk Determination to the State Legislature in accordance with the requirements of California Food and Agriculture Code (FAC) section 12838.
-The risk determination report is a refined Tier II assessment built off of U.S. EPA's preliminary pollinator risk assessments and includes additional data that DPR received after the preliminary pollinator risk assessments were issued.
-The report compares colony feeding study values to worst-case scenario residue values to determine risks to honey bees.
-After issuing the California Neonicotinoid Risk Determination, DPR received information from Syngenta Crop Protection, LLC, identifying items in the risk determination possible, based on the newly available information, DPR prepared an addendum to the July 2018 California Neonicotinoid Risk Determination 2019.
-Additionally, in September 2018, DPR presented the risk determination report and the next steps required by FAC section 12838 at the PREC meeting.
+In July 2018, DPR issued the California Neonicotinoid Risk Determination and submitted it to the State Legislature in accordance with the requirements of California Food and Agriculture Code (FAC) section 12838.
+The risk determination report is a refined Tier II assessment built off of U.S. EPA's preliminary pollinator risk assessments and includes additional data that DPR received after U.S. EPA's preliminary pollinator risk assessments were issued.
+The determination report compares colony feeding study values to worst-case scenario residue values to determine risks to honey bees.
+After issuing the determination report, DPR received information identifying inconsistencies.
+Based on the newly available information, DPR issued an addendum to the California Neonicotinoid Risk Determination in January 2019.
+Additionally, in September 2018, DPR presented the risk determination report and the next steps required by FAC section 12838 to the PREC.